COSTI REQUIRES GENERAL COUNSELLOR FOR ITS

 - Identifying needs through initial assessments and basic mental health assessments;

-- Referrals to programs and education within COSTI and other social service organizations, such as language training, income support, legal support, etc.;
+- Referrals to programs and education within COSTI and other social service organizations, such as training, income support, legal support, etc.;

 - Emotional supportive counselling;

-- Previous case management experience.
+- Previous case management experience is a must.

 - Ability to negotiate and advocate with mainstream society and able to intervene during crisis.